trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 to understand what impact (if any) setting a variable or otherwise changing the CMake run-time state will have on configuring a CMake project which uses TriBITS.
-While the different files that make up a `TriBITS Project`_, `TriBITS Repository`_, `TriBITS Package`_, and `TriBITS TPL`_ were defined in the section `TriBITS Project Structure`_, that material did not fully describe the context and in what order these files are processed by the TriBITS framework.
+While the different files that make up a `TriBITS Project`_, `TriBITS Repository`_, `TriBITS Package`_, `TriBITS Subpackage`_, and `TriBITS TPL`_ were defined in the section `TriBITS Structural Units`_, that material did not fully describe the context and in what order these files are processed by the TriBITS framework.

-The TriBITS system processes the project's files in one of two use cases.
+The TriBITS system processes the project's files in one of two general use cases.
 The first use case is in the basic configuration of the project with a standard ``cmake`` command invocation in order to set up the build files in the binary directory (see `Full TriBITS Project Configuration`_).
-The second use case is in reading the project's dependency-related files in order to build a package dependency data-structure (e.g. the `<Project>PackageDependencies.xml`_ file, see `Reduced Package Dependency Processing`_)).
+The second use case is in reading the project's dependency-related files in order to build the package dependency data-structure (e.g. the `<Project>PackageDependencies.xml`_ file, see `Reduced Package Dependency Processing`_).
 The second use case of reading the project's dependency files is largely a subset of the first.

 Another factor that is important to understand is the scoping in which the various files are processed (with ``INCLUDE()`` or ``ADD_SUBDIRECTORY()``).